 Read "L-Theanine Dosage" to learn more.

 L-theanine and D-theanine are the two forms of the amino acid theanine, although L-theanine is much more common.
 You'll generally find it in capsule form, but it can also be found as a powder that can be added to foods or beverages.
 Certain food sources, like green tea, have bountiful amounts of L-theanine, too.
 While L-theanine capsules are convenient, many people prefer to take L-theanine with other nootropic and adaptogenic herbs and supplements designed to support brain health and general wellness.
-For this reason, L-theanine is popular in powder form, specifically when used as part of a multifunctional formula.
+For this reason, L-theanine is popular in powder form, specifically when used as part of a multifunctional formula, like this daytime nootropic drink mix.

 The FDA has classified L-theanine as GRAS, or “generally recognized as safe,” meaning they believe L-theanine products to be safe when used according to package directions.
 Some people should not take L-theanine without first talking to their doctor, including people who are pregnant or breastfeeding or those who take the following substances: